-- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of absence occasioned by illness or other reason. - c The chairman of the Council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of Council or in their absence, the vice-chairman of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council.
+- a A matter personal to a member of staff that is being considered by a meeting of the staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the staffing committee or, if he/she/they is not available, the vice-chair of the staffing committee of absence occasioned by illness or other reason and that person shall report such absence to the staffing committee at its next meeting.

-- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by The Town Clerk relates to the chairman or vice-chairman of Council, this shall be communicated to another member of Council, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- The chair of the staffing committee, or in his/her/their absence, the vice-chair, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the staffing committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the staffing committee, or in his/her/their absence, the vice-chair of the staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk relates to the chair or vice-chair of the staffing committee, this shall be communicated to another member of the staffing committee, which shall be reported back and progressed by resolution of the staffing committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).